Li Chen the Emperor Xuanzong of Tang — Double-Faced Monarch of Tang Dynasty

 Unfortunately, his first son and grandson, the two emperors after Li Chen, were irresponsible and incapable monarchs who only spent time enjoying life and had no political talents.

-When the penultimate emperor Li Ye ascended to the throne, his efforts and ambition could not make any significant changes.
+When the penultimate emperor Li Ye ascended to the throne, despite his efforts and ambition, he was unable to effect any significant changes.

 Crystal Cup of the Tang Dynasty — Tang West Market Museum (Photo by Dongmaiying)